Raivis80/First-Milestone-Project/README.md

   The gallery is fully responsive.
 Bootstrap Grid system was used for responsive galery layout desing.

 - #### **Recent Reviews**
   Reviews feature is fully responsive.
-Bootstrap Grid system was used for responsive galery layout.
+Bootstrap5 Grid system was used for responsive galery layout.

   For the content inside review box, FlexBox design was implemented to align image next to a paragraph and to be responsive.